 Unfortunately, this tool is not free.
 It is part of a very large bundle of more than 60 tools, called the Engineer’s Toolset.
 The toolset is a bit pricey, but it is packed with all of the network administration tools that you are going to need.
 You can try out the package in a 14-day free trial.

 FURTHER READING: 10 Best Ping Sweep Tools and Software

-SolarWinds Port Scanner is an IP address scanner that allows users to scan IP addresses in their network.
+SolarWinds Port Scanner is an IP address scanner tool hat allows users to scan IP addresses in their network.
 Scans can be run through the graphical user interface (GUI) or the command line.

 Scans are multithreaded to ensure that IP addresses are found quickly.
 When running a search you can enter hostnames, IP address ranges, and port ranges to determine what information is displayed on the screen.
 Once you activate the scan you are then shown a list of IP addresses on the screen.